 Channel 2, designated as CH-2 is a man-made OSW channel that flows northwest located roughly 190 feet northwest from the west end of Channel 1, Channel 2 is adjacent to the South Taylor Environmental Park Landfill Site fencing (Photographs 7-8).
 Channel 2 was labeled OSW because of the culverted pipes at each end of the stream and geotextile lining on the bed.
 The approximate location of Channel 2 is shown on Figure 5.
 Channel 2 is approximately one foot wide with a channel depth of six inches and banks with one-to-one slopes.
 The substrate is primarily sand, clay, and gravel with silt and cobble.
 No flowing water was present in the channel at the time of observation.
 It had not rained in the 24 hours leading up to the time of observation.
+No wildlife or macroinvertebrates were observed during the time of observation.
 The small defined channel flows into a 24-inch steel intake.
 This channel is visible on aerial imagery.
 The contributing hydrology is from surface water from surrounding slopes.
 A Habitat Assessment Field Data Sheet form was completed for a representative sampling reach of Channel 2.
 Channel 2 received a total score of 71.